mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 4. Create **College** Courses
     - 1 with Course Level Type = D
     - 1 with Course Level Type = A
-    - 2 college courses to be used for Direct Pay PSEO, including the following elements:
+    - 2 college courses to be used for Direct Pay PSEO.
+Each should include the following elements:
       - PostSecondaryInstitutionId (see [College Courses](descriptors_resources.md#college-courses))
       - MaximumAvailableCredits
-      - CourseCode (College Course Identifier – generally dept letters & course number)
+      - CourseCode (District ID plus '-' and College Course Identifier - generally dept letters & course number)
       - CourseTitle
       - CourseDefinedByDescriptorId = 'College'
-      - CourseIdentificationCode – repeat the CourseCode (this is an ed-fi requirement)
+      - CourseIdentificationCode - repeat the CourseCode (this is an ed-fi requirement)
-      - CourseIdentificationSystemDescriptor = 'University course code'
+      - CourseIdentificationSystemDescriptor = 'LEA course code' for D&A, 'University Course Code' for PSEO

 5. Create a District Course for Independent Study

-**NOTE:** Independent Study course section enrollments did not previously require the setup of a course section – the Ed-Fi Model enforces the full set of master schedule entities (course, course offering and section) in order to associate a student with a course and record grades for that course.
+**NOTE:** Independent Study course section enrollments did not previously require the setup of a course section - the Ed-Fi Model enforces the full set of master schedule entities (course, course offering and section) in order to associate a student with a course and record grades for that course.

 Separate course, course offering and section records are required for your district to report ALC Independent Study records; however Course Offering and Section will not be used by MDE for reporting.
 (The Ed-Fi Model requires an entry in Course Offering linked to the non-scheduled term, and a section default.)